-But new research from numerous quarters shows the Federal Work-Study (FWS) program’s cranky, many-year-old funding methods are unfair and unworkable and that scholars ought to get more out of the enjoy than they presently do.
+But new research from numerous quarters shows the Federal Work-Study (FWS) program’s cranky, many-year-old funding methods are unfair and unworkable and that scholars ought to get more out of the enjoyment than they presently do.

 Federal Work-Study nowadays